David-Maura-Rodgers/PP4-Gamer-Review/README.md

 <br>

 # WIREFRAMES:
 Below I will provide wireframes to illustrate how I thought each page would appear.
-These wireframe were created using [Figma](https://www.figma.com/)
+These wireframes were created using [Figma](https://www.figma.com/)

 All pages will be fully responsive to all pixel sizes and the nav menu will become a burger icon for smaller resolutions